sparesparrow/ai-servis/docs/misc/Návrh_ Modulární “Car AI Server” pro autoservisy (.md

 If desired, I can:

 - Refactor the current software plan into an Android‑first repo structure, with ESP32 firmwares and a compatibility layer for optional Pi.
-- Deliver updated web sections and diagrams for “Phone Edition vs Hybrid Edition” including pricing cards and install time.
+- Deliver updated web sections and diagrams for "Phone Edition vs Hybrid Edition" including pricing cards and install time.
 <span style="display:none">[^6_1]</span>

 <div style="text-align: center">⁂</div>